adimcohen/Advent_of_Code/Day_15/README.md

-Finally upgraded to 2022, so I could use generate_series instead of using a numbers table.
-Not sure it's any better as far as performance goes.<BR>
-I used the geometry data type functionality, which is a first for me.
+Used the geometry data type functionality, which is a first for me.